MelGerceker/sql-valley-prototype/README.md

 - You will get precise feedback on your answer.
 Explaining wheter you have missing, extra or out of order queries.
 - Hint button will show specifically which keywords are missing or extra.
 - You also have the option to show the answer to the question.
+- Click on the dart to see your progress / dart scores!

 ### How I Made Learning Engaging